pantheon-systems/documentation/source/content/guides/professional-services/04-advanced-global-cdn.md

 ### Edge Redirects

 Reduce requests to your CMS by moving page redirects to the edge.
-We can do path, domains, pattern-based (RegEx), or redirects based on Geolocation information.
-We can also combine redirect behavior using Headers (Cookies, Responses etc).
+We can do path, domain, and pattern-based (RegEx) redirects, or redirects based on geolocation information.
+We can also combine redirect behavior using Headers (Cookies, Responses, etc).

 ### Domain Masking and Reverse Proxy